silx-kit/silx/doc/source/install.rst

 MacOS
 -----

-While Apple ships Python 2.7 by default on their operating systems, we recommend using Python 3.5 or newer to ease the installation of the Qt library.
+Apple ships Python 2.7 by default on their operating systems.
+You must install Python 3.5 or newer to install silx.

 Then, install *silx* with ``pip``, see `Installing with pip`_::